lyt251/DH110-TinaLy/README.md

 <p align="center">・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・</p>

 <p align="center">
-Specifically, how can we create a platform that tailors to the elderly population that is easy to use and navigate?
+Specifically, how can we create a platform tailoring to the elderly population so that it is easy to use and navigate?
 </p>

 <p align="center">・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・・</p>